Andre601/VanillaPlus/docs/wiki/tools/scythe.md

 ### Smithing

-A Netherite Scythe can be made by putting a Diamond Scythe alongside a Netherite Upgrade Template and a Netherite Ingot into a Smithing Table.
+A Netherite Scythe can be crafted in a Smithing table by placing a Diamond Scythe alongside a Netherite Ingot and a Netherite Upgrade Template in it.

 ## Data Values